RiotGames/key-conjurer/README.md

 They are encrypted so users with access to the lambdas cannot see the secrets

 # Deploying
+These steps assume you created `prod.env` as instructed above.
 ## First Deploy
 ```
 source prod.env